 Everyone on staff was incredibly excited, and I could not be more proud to be part of such an amazing organization.
 I’ve only been part of the team for less than two quarters, but I know that my involvement will be continuing in the future.
 I’ve truly seen the value in dedicating myself to an organization and a team, and I look forward to the rest of my work with the social media team at Mustang News.

-The inspiration to write comes from a place in me.
+Where does my inspiration to write come from?
 It’s difficult to explain.
-It’s like when I look inside myself and the type of person that I am and what makes me tick, it makes me consider how other people feel and function in their everyday lives, whether they’re aware of it or not.
+It’s like when I take a moment to step back and look inside myself and the type of person that I am and what makes me tick, it makes me consider how other people feel and function in their everyday lives, whether they’re aware of it or not.
+How you operate — subconsciously and consciouly — ultimately shapes the perspective that carries you throughout day-to-day actions.
 What and how I write, at the core, is based on that idea.
 Because how can you make observations and statements about life and the people around you unless you have some sort of self-awareness?

 I bought this book almost a year ago when I came home for spring break.
 I picked it up as an impulsive buy and finished reading it in a manner of weeks, taking it in bits and pieces when I had free time.

 When I finished it, I initially felt unsatisfied.
 It seemed like there could be more to the story, and I didn’t quite understand the message of the ending.
 But many months and experiences later, I think I understand it.
 It’s interesting how your own life experience shapes your interpretations of other peoples’ stories.